-Do I Want to Be a Mortgage Closer?
+Should I Become a Mortgage Closer?

 The closing is the final step in mortgage processing.
-A closer receives mortgage applications and verifies employment, assets, liabilities and other important information needed for obtaining a mortgage.
+A closer receives mortgage applications and verifies employment, assets, liabilities, and other important information needed for obtaining a mortgage.
 They confirm that the required documents for the closing have been submitted, and then they review each individual document for accuracy and required signatures.
 He or she also prepares all closing instructions for each closing they process.
 Because of the important financial and legal documents they must review, it is crucial for mortgage closers to be detail-oriented.
 Mortgage processing is a fast-paced industry that requires strict attention to deadlines and the ability to work under pressure.

 |Certification||Voluntary certification is available through the National Association of Mortgage Processors (NAMP)|

-|Experience||1 year experience minimum*|
+|Experience||1 year experience minimum in loans|

-|Key Skills||Good communication, interpersonal, prioritizing, time management, multitasking, customer service and math skills; flexibility; strong time management abilities; good attention to detail; familiarity with Microsoft Office Suite and loan closing software; basic knowledge of office equipment; ability to work with confidential material|
+|Key Skills||Good communication, interpersonal, prioritizing, time management, multitasking, flexibility, customer service and math skills; good attention to detail; familiarity with Microsoft Office Suite and loan closing software; basic knowledge of office equipment; ability to work with confidential material|

-Step 1: Find Entry-level Work in Mortgage Processing
+Step 1: Find Entry-level Work

 There are no set requirements for mortgage closers.
 Most employers require a high school diploma or its equivalent and at least one year of experience in the mortgage industry or loan processing.
 Potential employers can be a bank or other type of financial institution.
 Many clerk positions in these industries are entry-level and can provide the experience needed to become a mortgage closer.